cban/weather-app/README.md

 [![Build Status](https://app.bitrise.io/app/0326b448df2c7010/status.svg?token=j5OsM8XmksbUdAAdMHq61Q)](https://app.bitrise.io/app/0326b448df2c7010)

-A Weather application that displays daily temperatures in your area and also view weather details for a specific day using MVVM with Google Architecture components
+A Weather application that displays daily temperatures based on the user`s location and also view weather details for a specific day.MVVM with Google Architecture components was used for the project

 ## Used Libraries and Technologies